-An Eastbourne man has been jailed for eight years for sexual offences involving three young girls.
+An Eastbourne man has been jailed for five years for sexual offences involving three young girls.

-Police say Matthew Walke befriended each of the girls over a period of time, gradually pressuring them into sexual exchanges online, and engaging in contact offending against one of them.
+Police say Matthew Walke befriended each of the girls over a period of time, gradually pressuring them into sexual exchanges online.

 Walke, 26, unemployed, of Eskdale Close, was sentenced at Hove Crown Court on Friday (April 6), having pleaded guilty at a previous hearing to a count of causing or inciting a girl below the age of 16 to engage in sexual activity on multiple occasions, and attempting to cause or incite two other girls aged younger than 16, separately, into sexual activity on multiple occasions.